ssh-impatici/download-hackathon-2020/README.md

 ## Quick start

 This is a normal flutter app.
 You should follow the instructions in the [official documentation](https://flutter.io/docs/get-started/install).
+The code is in the "app" folder.

 This repo is using Firebase with Cloud Firestore as backend.
 You can read the [official documentation](https://firebase.google.com/docs).
+The code is in the "firebase" folder.

+### Installation

+We provide a file named "Beelder.apk" which can be installed on android devices running Android 4.1 (API level 16) or higher.

+Firebase is online and available to handle past requests.

+### Usage

-TODO (Export apk)
+TODO SCREENSHOT

 ## Authors